Farzanayasmin22/DocTalkAI-PDF-Chatbot/README.md

 # DocTalkAI-PDF-Chatbot
-An AI-powered PDF chatbot built with RAG, LangChain, ChromaDB, Hugging Face Embeddings, Gemini Flash, and Streamlit.
+An AI-powered PDF chatbot that enables users to upload documents and ask natural language questions using Retrieval-Augmented Generation (RAG), LangChain, ChromaDB, Hugging Face Embeddings, Gemini Flash, and Streamlit.